Antonio Margarito: Tampered handwraps controversy

 Before Margarito vs. Mosley, Mosley's trainer, Naazim Richardson, observed that Margarito had a pasty white substance in his handwraps.
 One doctor described this material as plaster hidden in the wrapped hands of Margarito, leading to accusations that he may have been trying to cheat.
 At Richardson's insistence, California State Inspector Dean Lohuis called for Margarito's hands to be rewrapped.
 According to Judd Burstein, the attorney for Mosley, Margarito had wet pads in the wrapping.
 Mosley's doctor, Robert Olvera, likened the material to the type of plaster used to make casts.
 Burstein said he seized the pad removed from the wrapping and another pad found in Margarito's dressing room.
 Both were placed in a sealed box that was given to Lohuis for further study.
 The California Department of Justice laboratory later confirmed the substance to be similar in nature to plaster of Paris.

 In late January the California State Athletic Commission suspended Margarito and his trainer, Javier Capetillo, pending investigation.
 At the hearing, Margarito claimed he did not know what was in the wraps, while Capetillo admitted to making "a big mistake" by placing the wrong inserts into Margarito's hand wraps.
 The commission voted unanimously to revoke Margarito and Capetillo's licenses for at least one year.
 While it found Margarito did not know about the gloves, it took the line that as head of the team, he was responsible for Capetillo's actions.

 Since state boxing commissions generally honor suspensions imposed in other states, this action effectively banned Margarito from boxing in the United States.

 In November 2009, it emerged that red stains on the hand wraps Margarito used in the Cotto fight were similar to the stains on the inserts seized before the Mosley fight.
 This has raised suspicions that Margarito's gloves were loaded for that fight and possibly others as well.

 Personal life

-Margarito resides in Los Angeles, California, with his wife Lorena, whom he married after his first marriage to his childhood sweetheart Michelle, whom he married in 1999, came to an end.
+Margarito resides in Los Angeles, California, with his wife Lorena, whom he married after his first marriage.
+He was first married to his childhood sweetheart Michelle in 1999, which shortly came to an end.